Frozen Shoulder in 2025: Causes and Faster Recovery Tips

 For patients with persistent restrictions that do not respond to conservative treatment, advanced interventions such as manipulation under anesthesia or arthroscopic capsular release may be considered.

-Home exercise programs become crucial during this phase, with patients typically required to perform stretching exercises multiple times daily to maintain and build upon gains made during treatment sessions.
+Home exercise programs become important during this phase, with patients typically required to perform stretching exercises multiple times daily to maintain and build upon gains made during treatment sessions.

 Resolution Phase Optimization

-During the resolution phase, treatment focuses on optimizing the return of motion and strength while addressing any residual functional limitations.
+During the resolution phase, treatment focuses on improving the return of motion and strength while addressing any residual functional limitations.

 Progressive strengthening exercises target the rotator cuff and periscapular muscles that may have become weak during the period of limited motion and activity.